-Life Underwriting Risk
+L&H Underwriting Risk

-To model its Life risks SCOR combines global expertise and significant amounts of experience, including data from acquisitions.
+To model its life and health risks SCOR combines global expertise and significant amounts of experience, including data from acquisitions.
 It uses this to derive the statistical characteristics of these risks, particularly their current probability distributions, the nature of the dependencies between them and their expected behaviour over the next year.